 - Physical Contact when physical contact is necessary (first-aid administration, sports coaching, practical guidance in lessons, peripatetic music teaching for example), ask permission to touch the child.
-Remember, touch must be for the child's benefit. - · Corporal punishment is prohibited. - Where physical restraint is needed, use no more than is necessary to avoid harm to any of the parties involved.
+Remember, touch must be for the child's benefit. - Corporal punishment is prohibited. - Where physical restraint is needed, use no more than is necessary to avoid harm to any of the parties involved.
 (Under subsection 548(5) of the Education Act 1996, teachers may use 'physical intervention to 'avert an immediate danger of personal injury to, or an immediate danger to the property of, a person (including the child him/herself)'.
-Teachers' powers under section 4 of the 1997 Act to restrain pupils from engaging in certain activities remain in force. - Avoid being alone with a pupil in a secluded place.
+Teachers' powers under section 4 of the 1997 Act to restrain pupils from engaging in certain activities remain in force.
+KCSIE 2018 states that the use of force may involve either passive physical contact, such as standing between pupils or blocking a pupil's path, or active physical contact such as leading a pupil by the arm out of the classroom. - Avoid being alone with a pupil in a secluded place.
 Should a pupil need to be spoken to in confidence, a room with a windowed door should be used and a colleague informed of the intended interview.
-Visitors must not be put in a position of being alone with a child.

-- Always avoid being alone with a child changing for sports. - Avoid becoming personally involved with pupils and their families on extra-curricular activities.
+Visitors must not be put in a position of being alone with a child. - Always avoid being alone with a child changing for sports. - Avoid becoming personally involved with pupils and their families on extra-curricular activities.
 This could lead to accusations of favouritism or undue pressure being applied by the family. - Document uncomfortable situations that may be misinterpreted (e.g. letters of 'adoration' from pupil to teacher, inappropriate conversations, social media) inform CPO/line manager - Always share concerns about pupils.
-Do not keep secrets, inform the CPO and enter details of concern on the record form and send to Designated Persons - Transporting pupils in staff cars is not advised under any circumstances. - Students should not be given personal information about staff. - Discourage the use of nicknames and teacher's first names. - Cyber communication it is inadvisable to directly email and text message between staff and pupils.
+Do not keep secrets, inform the CPO and enter details of concern on the record form and send to Designated Persons - Transporting pupils in staff cars is not advised under any circumstances. - Students should not be given personal information about staff. - Discourage the use of nicknames and teacher's first names.

+- Cyber communication it is inadvisable to directly email and text message between staff and pupils.
 If it is unavoidable cc the parents and a member of the Senior Management Team- see Digital policy on further guidance - Avoid speaking critically to students about other members of staff or students - Always maintain a professional manner.
 Avoid teasing, favouritism and losing one's temper. - treating all students with respect - setting a good example by conducting ourselves appropriately - involving students in decisions that affect them - encouraging positive, respectful and safe behaviour among students - being a good listener - being alert to changes in students' behaviour and to signs of abuse and neglect - recognising that challenging behaviour may be an indicator of abuse - reading and understanding the school's child protection policy and guidance documents on wider safeguarding issues, for example bullying, behaviour, physical contact and information-sharing